 Monte Sano State Park

-Looking for the best places to go in Huntsville, AL, for day hike?
-If so, the Monte Sano State Park should be at the top of your list.
+Looking for the best places to go in Huntsville, AL, for a day hike?
+If so, Monte Sano State Park should be at the top of your list.
 Choose from over 22 miles of stellar hiking trails and set out on the forest bathing experience of a lifetime.

 When you’ve returned from your trek through the Alabama wilderness, there’s plenty more to enjoy at Monte Sano State Park.
 Outdoor activities such as disc golf, camping, and meditation in the Japanese garden are all at your fingertips.
 There’s also a state-of-the-art planetarium for exploring the cosmos with a telescope.